kollerlukas/knights_tour/README.md

 false.
 I.e. on the `6×6` board the Knight cannot step from square 26 to square 27; in the `8×8` board the Knight cannot step from square 27 to square 28.

-I have computed a correct path for the `6×6` board.
+I have computed a correct paths for the `6×6` and `8×8` board that start in the lower left and end in the upper-left.

 | 8  | 25 | 10 | 21 | 6  | 23 |
 |----|----|----|----|----|----|